yuxuibbs/CubeToaster/README.md

 ## Heats
-Generates heats based on JSON input (currently works for CubingUSA)
+Generates groups based on JSON input (currently works for CubingUSA)

 **Instructions for organizers:**